 At tax time, you can use capital losses against any capital gains to reduce your taxable amount for that tax year.
-The Government of Canada allows you to offset your capital gains with your capital losses for up to three years, post claiming capital gains.
+The Canadian government allows you to offset your capital gains with your capital losses for up to three years, after claiming capital gains.

-The capital gains tax is the same for everyone in Canada.
-In 2019, it was 50%.
-So, for example, if you buy a stock at $100, and it earns $50 in value when you sell it, you pay 50% on that $50 increase of value.
-If you want to get an idea of what your capital gains tax looks like on the sale of a property, a capital gains calculator helps provide clarity.
+The capital gains tax is the same for everyone in Canada — currently 50%.
+So, for example, if you buy a stock at $100, and it earns $50 in value when you sell it, the total capital gain amount is $50.
+You would pay the marginal tax rate on the $50 capital gain — in this case, $25.

 Capital gains tax applies to all income generated from investments.
 Generally speaking, the only way to avoid paying capital gains tax in Canada is if something tragic (death) or terrible (you are broke) happens.
 However, there is a way to mitigate or reduce the amount you pay.

-If you want to hold onto the assets of the investment, consider gifting the asset to an organization or a person.
-However, these aren’t equally appealing.
-If you gift the stock as a donation, you get a tax receipt and avoid the capital gains tax in Canada.
+If you gift stock as a donation, you’ll get a tax receipt and avoid the capital gains tax in Canada.
 And while this is one option, it’s important to note that the actual investment is no longer yours.
-In addition, gifting it to a family member is an option.
-But this functions more like tax deferral to someone else, instead of actual tax avoidance.
+Gifting it to a family member is also an option, but this functions more like tax deferral to someone else, instead of actual tax avoidance.

-Lifetime Capital Gains Exemption
+Lifetime Capital Gains Exemption (LCGE)

-If you are a business owner in Canada or operate a farm or a fishery, you can benefit from the Capital Gains Lifetime Exemption.
-The amount of the exemption changes annually.
-However, it is currently close to $1 million.
+If you are a business owner in Canada or operate a farm or a fishery, you can benefit from the Lifetime Capital Gains Exemption.
+The amount of the exemption changes annually, however, it is currently close to $1 million.
 To clarify, business owners in Canada who mainly do business here can reduce capital gains by the exemption amount when selling a business or property.

 Not all purchases are paid for in full on the sale of an asset.
 There are instances where, let’s say, you pay out a portion of a sale in year one.
-And then you pay off the remainder over a number of years.
+Then, you pay off the remainder over a number of years.
 In these cases, the CRA may allow a Capital Gains Reserve claim.
 With this option, you claim the portion of the sale paid in that year, rather than the entirety of the sale price at once.

 These rules also apply if you sell a property, for example, and a family member purchases the exact same property from you within those 30 days.